Vardot/varbase_components/components/organisms/heroslider/README.md

 * `wrap`: Whether the carousel should cycle continuously or have hard stops. (true|false)
 * `utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to the heroslider element.
+* `controls_utility_classes`: An array of utility classes.
+Use to add extra Bootstrap utility classes or custom CSS classes over to the controls element.
 * `indicators_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to the indicators element.

 ## Available attributes:
 * `attributes`: HTML attributes to apply to the heroslider main wrapper tag.
+* `controls_attributes`: HTML attributes to apply to the controls wrapper tag.
 * `indicators_attributes`: HTML attributes to apply to the indicators wrapper tag.

 ## Available slots: